git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

   buttons harder for faster change.
 The color of a fader is the same as the color of the track.
 Use the Scene buttons to select the Sends 1 to 8.
 * **Stop Clip** - The 8 buttons of the bottom row of the grid allow to stop the playing clip of the track of the currently focused 8 tracks of the track bank.
+Use in combination with the Shift button to trigger the alternative Stop function (Bitwig only).

 ### Shifted functions on the Pro models